cockroachdb/docs/recommended-production-settings.md

 Run [NTP](http://www.ntp.org/) or other clock synchronization software on each machine.
 CockroachDB needs moderately accurate time; if the machines’ clocks drift too far apart, [transactions](transactions.html) will never succeed and the cluster will crash.

-## Open Files Limit
+## File Descriptors Limit

 CockroachDB can use a large number of open file descriptors, often more than is available by default.
 Therefore, please note the following recommendations.

 For each CockroachDB node:

-- At a **minimum**, the open files limit must be 256 per store plus 256 for networking.
+- At a **minimum**, the file descriptors limit must be 256 per store plus 256 for networking.
 If the limit is below this threshold, the node will not start.
-- The **recommended** open files limit is at least 5000 per store plus 5000 for networking.
-These higher limits ensure performance and accommodate cluster growth.
+- The **recommended** file descriptors limit is at least 5000 per store plus 5000 for networking.
+This higher limit ensures performance and accommodates cluster growth.
-- When the open files limit is between these minimum and recommended amounts, CockroachDB will allocate 256 to networking and evenly split the rest across stores.
+- When the file descriptors limit is between these minimum and recommended amounts, CockroachDB will allocate 256 to networking and evenly split the rest across stores.

-### Increase the Open Files Limit
+### Increase the File Descriptors Limit

 <script>
 $(document).ready(function(){